XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 ## Research Project: Tummy Time Toy										 	                                                                   (July 2022 to April 2023)

 Designed a computer vision-based infant motor learning assistant toy, aptly named the "Tummy Time Toy" (patent pending).
 This toy, similar to a play gym, rewards infants with lights and music when they lift their heads past a certain threshold, encouraging the development of prone motor skills.
 Its primary goal is to study if babies can learn to control their bodies when on their tummy, potentially assisting in muscle control and increasing tummy time tolerance.
-From a technical perspective, the toy is divided into two components: the front-end, which offers user interaction, and the back-end, responsible for computer vision, control logic, and various APIs.
+From a technical perspective, the toy is divided into two components: the front end, which offers user interaction, and the back end, responsible for computer vision, control logic, and various APIs.

 As the toy is under the patent review process, although I'm happy to share this exciting invention, I could not disclose many details.